starly-info/starly-info.github.io/about.rst

 About this site
 ===============

-Starly born in order to be psychologically helpful to *digest* reading very long texts in little chunk.
+Starly born in order to be psychologically helpful to "*digest*" very long readings.

-Subscribers receive periodically an email with only a portion of the document that they want to read and a practice section.
-Practice helps stick in mind new information.
+Subscribers receive periodically an email with only a portion of the document that they want to read plus a practice section.
+Practice helps stick knowledge.

-Each subscriber receive full content independently on when he join.
+Each subscriber receive (*FREE*) all the materials independently on when he join the learning sessions.

-The newsletter can be helpful to every users from beginner to advance.
+The learning sessions can be helpful to every users, from beginner to advance.
 There is always something to learn or dust off from our memories.